 |Vitamin E-α||2.26 mg||15%|

 |Sugar leaf chicory (Cichorium endivia var.
 Porphyreum).
 Photo courtesy: Suzie's Farm.|

-Chicory greens best available during winter months, although hydrophonically grown fresh endive can be available year-round in the USA.
-Choose the greens with a pale centre surrounded by firm shiny crisp leaves that are very curly and vivid green.
-Avoid wilted, tough, discolored yellow leaves.
+Chicory greens best available during winter months, although hydroponically grown fresh endive can be bought year-round in the US.
+Choose the greens with a pale center surrounded by firm, shiny, crisp leaves that are very curly and vivid green.
+Avoid wilted, tough, and discolored (yellow) leaves.

 To store, place chicory greens or escarole in a perforated plastic bag, or wrap loosely in a damp paper/cloth.
 Avoid placing in close packs.
 Discard wilted or brown-tipped leaves.
 Rightly stored greens could last for 1 week in the refrigerator set at appropriate humidity.

 |Belgian endive, avocado-couscous salad.
 Photo courtesy: Lablascovegmenu.|

 Just before using, wash chicory and escarole quickly in cold water without letting it soak.
 Remove any withered leaves and hard sections.
 Cut and season only just before using.

 Chicory and escarole are used in the same way as lettuce or spinach, which they replace or combined with.

 Raw, especially served dressed with a vinaigrette or mayonnaise.
 They form an interesting mix with other greens.